brainlife/docs/docs/apps/register.md

 Once your App is enabled on various resources, you should be able to see them listed under the computing resources section on the App details page.

 ![resources](../img/app.resources.png)

+!!! note
+    Your App is not ready to be run on Brainlife yet.
+To do so, you need first to containerize it, as explained in the next step of this tutorial [Containerizing App](https://test.brainlife.io/docs/apps/container/).